 - Plan 3-5 hours of driving per day maximum — 250-400km — leaving time for stops, meals, and spontaneous discoveries.
 Road trip fatigue is real.

-- Book accommodation 2–3 months ahead for coastal towns during school holidays (April, July, Sept–Oct, Dec–Jan).
-Popular caravan parks fill months in advance.
+- Book caravan parks 2-3 months ahead for coastal towns during school holidays (April, July, Sept-Oct, Dec-Jan).
+BIG4 and G'Day Parks fill months in advance during peak.

-- Buy state national park passes ($50–90 per state) before you enter — they pay for themselves after 3–4 park visits and save time at entry gates.
+- Buy state national park passes ($50-$120 per state) before entering — they pay for themselves after 3-4 park visits.

-- Download offline maps (Google Maps, Maps.me) before entering remote sections.
+- Download offline maps and apps (Hema, Google Maps, WikiCamps offline pack) before remote sections.
 Mobile coverage disappears entirely on the Nullarbor, much of WA's coast, and NT remote stretches.

 - Never drive at night in rural areas — kangaroos, wombats, and emus are most active at dusk and dawn.
 A kangaroo collision at highway speed can write off a vehicle.